stellastak/Extended_Selfish_Gene/docs/manual.src/fitness.rst

 can consider the relation between the parameters and the objective spaces in the same time then explore the optimum solution.
 Our multi-objective evolutionary algorithm uses a 'helper' function which can decide the best individual when there are two comparable characteristics.

 - For this reason, SGX implements a specific function called **Lexicase** which can be found at :mod:`sgx.fitness.multi_objective` .
+Lexicase is a selection method that considers training cases individually, rather than in aggregate, when performing individual selection.

 This special Multi-Objective scenario can be illustrated with an airplaine ticket purchase.
 Let us consider the example of buying a flight ticket where the price of ticket and travel time